Skip to content

 sig_level float the significance level for auto-extracting lead variants.
 If snplist is provided, the auto-extraction will be skipped.
 5e-8

-legend_title string legend title '$ P < 5 x 10^{-8}$ in:'
+legend_title string legend title (automatically adjusts if sig_level differs from 5e-8) r'$\mathregular{ P < 5 x 10^{-8}}$ in:'

-legend_pos string legend position upper left
+legend_pos string legend position 'upper left'

 Annotation

-Option Type Description Default
+Option DataType Description Default

 is_reg boolean if true, draw regression line.
 True